xyzzy/realDPI/README.md

 However, carefully constructing the canvas can produce moiré effects when down sampled.
 The patterns give visual hints to determine the actual size.

-## Stop this madness
+The CSS standard has sadly botched the meaning of DPI by fixating it to being 96 on any screen on any device.

-Browser builders should stop forcing a logical 96dpi for every screen and use it for what it was originally intended: a metric to scale and create custom-fit contents for all devices.
+Browser builders have tried to compensate this by introducing `window.devicePixelRatio`.

-With dpi always being 96 it loses it meaning and spoofing, hacking and guessing will become business as usual.
+Sadly, even that does not always reveal reality.

-There is currently no way to get any physical screen metrics using javascript.
+There is currently no way to get any physical screen measurements or real DPI using javascript.

 ## Observations